dawidprosba/dawid-tools/font-tools/font-to-png/README.md

 > Export every glyph in a `.ttf` or `.otf` font to individual PNG files with a transparent background.

 Works with any TTF/OTF font.
-SMuFL fonts like [Bravura](https://github.com/steinbergmedia/bravura) are fully supported — SMuFL glyphs in the Private Use Area (U+E000–U+F8FF) are read directly from the font's own cmap with no external `glyphnames.json` needed.
+SMuFL fonts are fully supported — SMuFL glyphs in the Private Use Area (U+E000–U+F8FF) are read directly from the font's own cmap with no external `glyphnames.json` needed.

 ---